latextemplates/scientific-thesis-template/docs/adr/0004-use-lualatex-for-correct-ligatures.md

 See <https://tex.stackexchange.com/q/61042/9075> and <https://tex.stackexchange.com/q/1841/9075>

-* Good, because easiy to implement
+* Good, because easy to implement
 * Good, because pdflatex can be used
 * Bad, because ligatures look better